 For a team that plays 11 a side or 9 a side football, the team will be able to use unlimited overage players (maximum 1 year).
 However only 2 players may be on the pitch at the same time.

 If it is 7 a side or 5 a side, then the same rules apply but only 1 overage player that may be on the pitch.

-The team can only register a maximum 18 players (11 a side and 9 a side) and 12 players (7 a side) and unlimited number of players (5 a side) may be used every game.
+The team can only register a maximum 18 players (11 a side) 16 players (9 a side) and 12 players (7 a side) and unlimited number of players (5 a side) may be used every game.
 A player may not participate in two teams in the same age group.
 It is however allowed to take part in different age groups.

 We guarantee all teams between 5-7 matches.
 Group games and playoffs are also guaranteed for all teams.

 A player may not participate in 2 different teams in the same age group.
 But he or she may participate in another age group.

 Tournament Rules 11 a side, 9 a side and 7 a side:

 – The tournament is played according to FIFAS rules for 11 a side football.
 All 9 a side age groups play rules for 11 a side football.
 All 7 a side age groups play rules for 7 a side football.

 – The tournament committee has complete authority in all matters relating to the control, operation and progress of the event.

 – The Tournament Director or Referee´s Co-ordinator may, at his/her discretion decide to form a PANEL to consider appeals.